PlainsightAI/legacy-docs/ios-sdk-objc-docs/user-guide.md

 ## SDK Stop

-In your app where you want to stop the sdk, add the following code:
+In your app, when you want to stop the SDK, add the following code:

 ```objc
 [SGSDK disable];